OPS-E2E-PPE/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Read-Host.md

 ## DESCRIPTION

-The `Read-Host` cmdlet reads a line of input from the console.
+The `Read-Host` cmdlet reads a line of input from the console (stdin).
 You can use it to prompt a user for input.
-Because you can save the input as a secure string, you can use this cmdlet to prompt users for secure data, such as passwords, as well as shared data.
+Because you can save the input as a secure string, you can use this cmdlet to prompt users for secure data, such as passwords.

+> [!NOTE]
+> `Read-Host` has a limit of 8190 characters it can accept as input from a user.

 ## EXAMPLES